azure-appdev-tsp-ncr/gbc-containers/labs/day1-labs/01-create-aks-cluster.md

     ```

-10. Get the Kubernetes config files for your new AKS cluster
+9. Get the Kubernetes config files for your new AKS cluster
     ```
-    az aks get-credentials -n CLUSTER_NAME -g NAME
+    az aks get-credentials -n <Cluster Name> -g <Resource Group Name>
     ```

-11. Verify you have API access to your new AKS cluster
+10. Verify you have API access to your new AKS cluster

     > Note: It can take 5 minutes for your nodes to appear and be in READY state.
 You can run `watch kubectl get nodes` to monitor status.